jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/R Swirl Notes.md

 - ls() for listing all objects on workspace
 - dir() or list.files() for listing all files in working directory on my mac
 - ?"  " for help
+- One of the most helpful parts of any R help file is the See Also section.
+Read that section for list.files.
+Some of these functions may be used in later portions of this lesson.
+- args() for seeing what arguments a function can take
+-